SenseTecnic/SenseTecnic.github.io/influxdb/create-database.md

 # Creating a database

-To store your time series data in the service, you'll need to create a database.
+To store your time series data in the InfluxDb service, you'll need to create a database.

 ![influxdb_view_database.png](/assets/images/influxdb_view_database.png)